Informs the development of effective websites and apps

 Web Usability consultants bring to these discussions our many years’ experience of strategic consulting in the private and public sectors.
 As the situation demands, we draw on this experience to ensure the discussions are guided by this knowledge.

 We plan the research in consultation with the client so the client gets the ‘right’ solution – not an ‘off the shelf’ one.
-We agree with the client’s project manager the key aims of the research, research methodologies, respondent profiles, research locations, timescales etc. We prepare discussion guides (for depths and focus groups) or questionnaires (for discussion forums and online surveys) for the research for approval by the client’s project manager in advance of the research.
+We agree with the client’s project manager the key aims of the research, research methodologies, respondent profiles, research locations, timescales etc. We prepare discussion guides (for depths and focus groups) or questionnaires (for discussion forums and online surveys) for approval by the client’s project manager in advance of the research.
 In all cases having absolute clarity about the research objectives is critical in order to ensure the research delivers value for money.
 And precision in the wording of online discussion forum and survey questionnaires is essential to avoid confusion and ambiguity, whereas in depth and focus group research there is a facilitator on hand to explain and clarify.

 We undertake our own respondent recruitment – we do not use third parties.
 We believe this allows us to recruit more accurately to our client’s specification, provide greater flexibility, and treat respondents in a decent and ethical way.
 We are experienced at recruiting respondents from a wide range of backgrounds and occupations, and with a range of experience, including respondents with visual, motor or cognitive impairment.
 All potential respondents undergo a detailed screening to ensure they match the respondent profile – a list of recruited respondents is sent to the client project manager prior to the research session for approval.
 Respondents are usually paid an incentive for their participation in the research: this ensures their participation and demonstrates appreciation of the value of their involvement.

 Conducting the Research